ANONYMOUS-LEADERS-REWARD-PROTOCOL

 Crucially, when the leader reward is claimed and the voucher nullifier revealed, a third party cannot link this nullifier to the initial voucher commitment.
 A reward is claimable if its reward voucher is in the reward voucher set and its voucher nullifier is not in the voucher nullifier set.

-The reward voucher set is maintained as a Merkle tree of depth 32, and validators are required to hold the frontier of the MMR in memory to continue appending to the set.
-The voucher nullifier set is maintained as a searchable database.
+The reward voucher set will be maintained as a Merkle tree of depth 32, and validators will be required to hold the frontier of the MMR in memory to continue appending to the set.
+The voucher nullifier set will be maintained as a searchable database.

 ZK Proof of Membership